- Ecotourism, cultural change and tourism

 Professor Carter is co-editor of the 'Australasian Journal of Environmental Management'.

 Prior to his academic career, Professor Carter worked as a consultant to the three levels of government, and international NGOs, in the areas of tourism and conservation management.
 He has also held senior positions within the parks management sector: with the Queensland Government as the first Interpretative Officer for the National Parks and Wildlife Service, and Director of Brisbane Forest Park; and the Melbourne and Metropolitan Board of Works.

-Professor Carter received two prestigious awards from the Cambodian Government in 2013:
+Professor Carter received three prestigious awards from the Cambodian Government:

 - Sahak Metrey Medal, 2013 — nominated by the Governor of Preah Sihanouk, on behalf of four coastal provincial governors, for outstanding achievement in advocating sustainable tourism in Cambodia's coastal zone.
-(This award is the equivalent of a bronze medal.)
+(This award is at the bronze level).

 Cambodia's Prime Minister also acknowledged Professor Carter's contribution, and the broader contributions of USC, in his speech read to the audience by Cambodia's Minister of Tourism.